AlexandersScriptsShowcase/ChatForServers/README.md

 # Setup

 Install dependencies from requirements.txt

-run `python http.server 5000`, after that `python app.py`.
+If you want a site icon, make a siteicon.ico file, and it'll automatically detect and use it as site logo. run `python http.server 5000`, after that `python app.py`.
 **If on linux, please run source ~/Where/ChatForServers/IsLocated/venv/bin/activate before python app.py and installing dependencies and running the app**